|

 Brain Research Organization (IBRO), the Karachi

-Panel on Curriculum of Mathematics, Ministry of Education, Government of
+Research.
+As member of Expert Panel on Curriculum of Mathematics, Ministry of

 His research, teaching and administrative experiences in institutions of higher learning and R&D